TechEdDan2/TechEdDan2/README.md

 **Technology Educator | FIRST Tech Challenge Coach | Hobbyist Maker | Developer | Life Long Learner**

 - 🤖 Professionally, I am currently teaching high school level technology education and computer science courses, as well as mentoring robotics teams that compete in the yearly FIRST Tech Challenge competition.
-- 🌱 My curiosity in technology started in middle school when I got my first Windows desktop computer, but I only dabbled in exploring this interest here and there.
+- 🌱 My curiosity in technology started in middle school when my family got our first Windows desktop computer, but I only dabbled in exploring this interest here and there.
 I completed a couple computer science courses in primary school and college, but didn't major in comp sci.
-After I completed my master's degree in Library and Information Science, is when I started to pursue learning more coding languages on my own, like Java, JavaScript, Objective-C, and simpler block-based languages as well.
+After I completed my master's degree in Library and Information Science, I started to pursue learning more coding languages on my own, like Java, JavaScript, Objective-C, and simpler block-based languages as well.
 To level up my skills, I’m currently completing a Software Engineering Bootcamp.
 - 🤔 Here on GitHub I’m looking to gain more knowledge of Full Stack Development and seeing where it takes me personally and professionally
 - 😄 Pronouns: he/him/his